ekzhang/jute/README.md

 Jute is a native notebook for interactive computing.

 Double-click to open any Jupyter notebook in a beautiful, streamlined desktop app.
-Run code in 40 languages both locally, and on powerful cloud kernels (with GPUs).
-Collaborate with real-time multiplayer.
+Run code in 40 languages, either locally or on powerful cloud kernels (with GPUs).
+Enable reactivity for selected cells to spend up exploration.
+Collaborate effortlessly with real-time multiplayer.

 <p align="center">
   <img src="https://i.imgur.com/xYQeE3d.png" width="600">